imnah-ifthikar/bank-client-subscription-behavior-analysis/README.md

 ## Files
 - `bank_subscription_prediction.py` — Python code for Decision Tree and KNN models
+- `bank dataset for assignment.csv` — Dataset used for training and testing the models

 ## Screenshots
 ### Preprocessing / Encoding
 ![Preprocessing / Encoding](screenshots/preprocessing-encoding.png)